cylc/cylc-doc/src/tutorial/furthertopics/message-triggers.rst

    #. **Install and Play the workflow.**

       Now we are ready to run our workflow.
-Open the :ref:`tutorial.gui` or :ref:`tutorial.tui`, then validate, install and play the workflow.
+Validate, install, then open the :ref:`GUI <tutorial.gui>` or :ref:`TUI <tutorial.tui>` and play the workflow.

       .. code-block:: bash